TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 - Given a sorted array nums and an integer x, find:
   * Floor(x) = largest element <= x
   * Ceil(x) = smallest element >= x
-- If no valid floor/ceil exists â†’ return -1.
+- If no valid floor/ceil exists → return -1.
 - This is a classic binary search variation.
 ---